Alexhuszagh/BreezeStyleSheets/README.md

 - QToolButton cannot have center-aligned text.
 - The branch indicators on QTreeViews don't scale.

+# Debugging

+Have an issue with the styles?
+Here's a few suggestions, prior to filing a bug report:

+- Modified the application font?
+Make sure you do **before** setting the application stylesheet.
+- Modified the application style?
+Make sure you do **before** you creating a `QApplication instance`.

 # Contributing

 To configure the assets and the stylesheets, run `configure.py`.
 To compile the assets and stylesheets for Python, run `pyrcc5 breeze.qrc -o breeze_resources.py`.